SalesforceFoundation/NPSP/Contributor/Coding-Conventions.md

 Classes, methods, and attributes should also include comments at the top that will generate [ApexDoc documentation](http://developer.salesforcefoundation.org/Cumulus/ApexDocumentation/).
 You can read the full documentation on the [ApexDoc repository](https://github.com/SalesforceFoundation/ApexDoc), but the basics are as follows:

 ## ApexDoc Comment Blocks
-ApexDoc comment blocks must always begin with /** (NPSP standard is to coninue the asterisks across the whole line) and can cover multiple lines.
+ApexDoc comment blocks must always begin with /** (NPSP standard is to continue the asterisks across the whole line) and can cover multiple lines.
 Each line must start with * (or whitespace and then *).
 The comment block ends with */.
 Within the block, special tokens, called out with ```@token```, identify the documentation to include for a given class, property, or method.

 ### Classes
 Classes' ApexDoc block is located in the lines above the class declaration.
 The special tokens are all technically optional, but for NPSP contributions, please include ```@author```, ```@date```,  ```@description``` and ```@group```.
 The ```@group``` value should usually be one of the existing groups - see the left-hand navigation of the [current ApexDocs](http://developer.salesforce.org/Cumulus/ApexDocumentation/).